Tyabji family: Social work

 Kamila Faiz Badruddin Tyabji, KarmaVeer Puraskaar, was the founder and first chair of the Women's Indian Association of the United Kingdom and founder of Women's India Trust.
 As a lawyer, Tyabji was renowned for being London's only woman barrister and the first to argue a case before the Privy Council.
 Tyabji represented India at the United Nations Commission on the Status of Women.
 Tyabji attended St. Xavier's College, Bombay and St Hugh's College, Oxford, where Indira Gandhi was a classmate of hers.
 Tyabji is recognized as one of the first Muslim women to graduate from the University of Oxford and has published several works on Muhammadan Law.

 Laila Tyabji, Padma Shri, is an Indian social worker, designer, writer, and craft activist.
-She is one of the founders of Dastkar, a Delhi-based non governmental organization, working for the revival of traditional crafts in India.
+She is one of the founders of Dastkar, a Delhi-based non-governmental organization, working for the revival of traditional crafts in India.

-Amina Hydari, Kaisar-i-Hind was an Indian social worker and the first female recipient of the Kaisar-i-Hind Medal.
+Amina Hydari, Kaisar-i-Hind, was an Indian social worker and the first female recipient of the Kaisar-i-Hind Medal.
 She founded the Lady Hydari Club in 1929.

+Bilkees Latif, Padma Shri, was an Indian social worker and writer from Telangana, known for her work in the slums of India.
+She was a founding member of INTACH.
+She is the author of several articles and five books, including Essential Andhra Cookbook, Fragrance of Forgotten Years and The Ladder of His Life : Biography of Air Chief Marshal Idris Latif.

+Azim Husain Tyabji was a Muslim scholar and reformer.
+Tyabji founded the Muslim Education Society (MES) in 1936, MES established the first Muslim High School and MES Girls High School in 1946.
+MES has since gone on to establish 14 schools across Vadodra.